Translation

 This kind of setup is perfect when you need to move quickly, but still care about how your content sounds.
 It’s efficient, flexible, and a smart middle ground.

-AI and human translation
+AI translation vs human translation approach.webp

 The future of translation: will AI replace humans?